chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/moq/configuring-mocks-with-matchers.md

 var sut = new Service(mock.Object);
 ```

-## Configuring Method Calls with Matchers
+## configuring method calls with matchers
 ### `It.Is<T>` for any instance of `T`
 When `DoSomething()` is called with any string argument, it should return `true`:
 ```cs